Inkscape Vector Logo Tutorial [23 Step-by-Step Images]

 We will now create the circles that will make up the black crescents of the design.

-Select the lower left circle and, pressing the SHIFT key, also select the upper circle.
+Select the lower left circle and, pressing the SHIFT key, also select the upper circle (the order of selection is important).

 Go to Extensions > Generate from Path > Interpolate.